Jaci Velasquez: Acting career

 Velasquez made her acting debut in the 2003 film Chasing Papi, which also featured Sofia Vergara, Roselyn Sanchez, and Eduardo Verastegui, as well as Nicole Scherzinger in a cameo role.
-It was released nationwide in the United States in April 2003.
-The movie reached No. 11 at the box office, and grossed $6 million worldwide.
+It was released nationwide in the U.S. in April 2003.
+The movie reached No. 11 at the box office grossing $6 million worldwide.
 Velasquez also starred in the Christian films The Encounter and Jerusalem Countdown, both released in 2011.

 In November 2010, Velasquez began co-hosting the Family Friendly Morning Show with Doug Griffin after being a guest host for several months.
-The show airs on over 100 U.S. radio stations for four hours each weekday morning.

-In 2016, she played the drama teacher Mrs. Diaz in I'm Not Ashamed, a 2016 biographical drama film based on the journals of Rachel Joy Scott.
+The show aired on over 100 U.S. radio stations for four hours each weekday morning.
+In 2016, she played the drama teacher Mrs. Diaz in I'm Not Ashamed, a 2016 biographical drama film which is based on the journals of Rachel Joy Scott.

 Personal life

 Velasquez married Darren Potuck, of the band AutoVaughn, on August 16, 2003.
 They were divorced in 2005.

 On December 17, 2006, she married Nic Gonzales in a private ceremony in Austin, Texas.
 Gonzales is a member of Salvador, a Christian group with whom she had been touring.
 Their first son Zealand was born in 2007 and their second son Soren in 2009.

 Velasquez and her husband were featured in an episode of the home remodeling reality TV show Renovation Realities which aired December 6, 2014, on the DIY Network.